rofprada/rp-label-generator/README.md

-# rp-label-generator
+# rp-warehouse-os
-A web-based tool to generate ZPL labels for Zebra printers.
+A web-based suite of tools designed for warehouse planning and solutions.